roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  "Do I have to go over that again?
 Because I want to, and I can.
 That should be reason enough."

  She scrambled out of my lap, when Wendy returned with Jeannie in her arms.
 My wife put my daughter in my arms, and I looked down at her happy smiling face.
 I loved putting my finger in her hand, and watching her grab it.
 She was getting stronger, and had a nice little grip.
-Report_Story #4